-The Overscan function of the DP1 is one of the most important features of the DP1.
+The Overscan function of the DP1 is one of its most important features.
 This allows the DP1 to provide maximum versatility by allowing custom image scaling of any input.
 Many cameras actually don't show you the entire image that the sensor is capturing.
 In other words, the image being sent to the DP1 is actually "overshooting" the screen itself and is being lost to the person operating the camera or viewing the monitor.